 3 tablespoons unsalted butter (melted)

-- In a blender (or simply whisk together) the flour, sugar, salt, milk, eggs, and butter.
+- In a blender (or simply whisk together) the flour, sugar, salt, milk, eggs and butter.

 - Keep beating until the mixture is smooth and bubbles form on top (about 30 seconds).
-Let the batter sit for at least 15 minutes at room temperature (or refrigerate in an airtight container for up to 1 day and whisk before using).
+Let the batter sit for at least 15 minutes at room temperature (or refrigerate in an airtight container for up to one day and whisk before using).

 - Loosen the edge of the crepe with a rubber spatula and then quickly flip.
 Cook for 1 minute more.
 Slide the crepe out of the pan and repeat the process with the remaining batter (coating the pan with butter as needed).